-At the end of 2021, total external debt totaled \$1.58 billion from \$1.29 billion, an increase of 22.8 percent.
-The Central Government component increased by 25.7 percent whereas public corporation outstanding debt fell by 3.2 percent.
+At the end of 2021, total external debt amounted to \$1.578 billion from \$1.285 billion, an increase of 22.8 percent.
+The central government component increased by 25.7 percent whereas public corporation outstanding debt fell by 3.2 percent.

-Disbursements on external loans during the year amounted to \$325.7 million; 75.2 percent of which was received from the International Development Association.
-During 2021, the country was affected by several exogenous shocks; Hurricane Elsa, the Coronavirus pandemic continued, and the eruption of the La Soufriere volcano.
-The COVID-19 pandemic was the trigger for disbursements on a Fiscal Resilience Development Policy Credit with a Catastrophe Deferred Drawdown Option financing (CAT-DDO) contracted in 2020 in the amount of \$54.0 million.
-In addition, \$135.0 million was contracted and disbursed in 2021 for budget support.
-A Rapid Credit Facility was also disbursed on 7th July, 2021 from the International Monetary Fund for \$31.3 million targeted to disaster relief.
-Disbursements from Multilateral creditors accounted for 98.0 percent of total disbursements with the remainder being disbursed from Kuwait and OPEC:
+Disbursements on loans during the year amounted to \$328.2 million; 75.4 percent of which was received from the International Development Association.
+During 2021, the Country was affected by several exogenous shocks, namely-: Hurricane Elsa; The Coronavirus pandemic continued, and the explosive eruption of the La Soufriere volcano on April 9, 2021.
+The latter event was the trigger for disbursements on a Fiscal Resilience Development Policy Credit with a Catastrophe Deferred Drawdown Option financing (CAT-DDO) contracted in 2020 in the amount of \$54.0 million.
+Additionally, \$135.0 million was contracted and disbursed in 2021 for budget support under the Supplemental Finance 2nd Fiscal Resiliency Development Policy Program.
+A Rapid Credit Facility was also disbursed from the International Monetary Fund for \$31.3 million targeted to disaster relief.
+Disbursements from multilateral creditors accounted for 98.0 percent of Source: DMU, MINISTRY OF FINANCE AND ECONOMIC PLANNING total disbursements with the remainder being disbursed from Kuwait and OPEC: - bilateral creditors.